paulgries/JavaGUIExamples/README.md

 Now you can call `cancel.addActionListener` just like you did for `submit`.

 When you run it, try entering some text into the name fields and clicking `Cancel`.
 It should clear the text fields.

+## Further reading

+You can visit here for different ways to organize your user interface: https://docs.oracle.com/javase/tutorial/uiswing/layout/visual.html

+We recommend using nested `JPanel`s with `BoxLayout`s.
+This isn't a user experience course!
+We're not grading you on how nice your UI looks!